 The causes of economic immobility do not exist in a vacuum, but are part of systems that can both ease and impede individuals’ access to opportunities.
-Improved access can often give them more control over economic outcomes for their families and, in many cases, break the cycle of intergenerational poverty.
-This requires a strong infrastructure of opportunity—a clear and deliberate set of pathways and supports that connects individuals to postsecondary credentials and economic opportunity regardless of background.
+For example, if someone wants to start a construction company, he or she may find it difficult to procure the necessary equipment and hire skilled laborers due to the lack of business opportunities.
+In spite of the fact that equipment can be purchased from resellers (learn more here), finding skilled laborers might seem like a herculean task.
+To combat such situations, improved access can often give them more control over economic outcomes for their families and, in many cases, break the cycle of intergenerational poverty.
+This requires a strong infrastructure of opportunity-a clear and deliberate set of pathways and supports that connects individuals to postsecondary credentials and economic opportunity regardless of background.
 The creation of that infrastructure of opportunity is beyond the reach of any single institution to create: discrete pockets of excellence are insufficient for changing the trajectory of broad opportunity and improving education and employment outcomes at scale.
 To move from discrete programming to an aligned infrastructure of opportunity requires:

 - adoption of a guiding framework for communities to assess and create an action plan that is grounded in a common vision of economic productivity and advancement for the community and its people